canibanoglu/Imperial-Typing-Trainer/README.md

 and add unit tests as I learn how.
 If this makes you feel better, I did spent countless hours in front of this program.

-#### What's up with the "You need to resize your terminal window!" message?
+#### What's up with the "RESIZE!" message?
-Well, the program will run without a hich if your current terminal window has a size of 25x80, which is the standard.
+Well, the program will run without a hich if your current terminal window has a size of 24x80, which is the standard.
 Anything smaller is really crampy.
 I was thinking of having the program automatically resize the window but that has turned out to be a nightmarish experience.
 Kindly resize your terminal window and all will be well.
 Truly, this is not the size you're looking for.

+#### Why do I get back to the menu when I resize my terminal?
+If you try to resize the terminal window in the middle of a game, the program catches that event and throws you back to the menu.
+It is hard to repaint the window after a resize event while a game is going on, especially in the Force game.
+Instead of crashing, I decided that exiting the current game and returning to the menu is the better approach.

+If you have a suggestion about how to approach this, I would be more than glad to hear your thoughts.

+And in any case, why on Tattooine are you resizing your terminal while typing?!

 #### I have a suggestion!
 What should I do?
 Create an issue, shoot me an email, fork and submit a PR, I don't care how you get in touch